Chart Color Schemes

 AreaSearch assessment of residential development activity positions Burnside among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Burnside has seen around 69 new homes approved each year.
-Over the past 5 financial years, between FY21 and FY25, approximately 349 homes were approved, with an additional 27 so far in FY26.
-On average, about 2.6 people moved to the area per new home constructed over these years, indicating solid demand that supports property values.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Burnside has seen approximately 69 new homes approved annually.
+Between financial years FY-21 and FY-25, around 349 homes were approved, with an additional 26 approved so far in FY-26.
+On average, 2.6 people have moved to the area per new home constructed over these five financial years, indicating solid demand supporting property values.

-New homes are being built at an average expected construction cost value of $573,000, suggesting developers target the premium market segment with higher-end properties.
-This financial year, $8.0 million in commercial approvals have been registered, indicating limited commercial development focus compared to residential.
-Compared to Greater Melbourne, Burnside records markedly lower building activity, around 55.0% below regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing properties.
-Recent development has been entirely comprised of detached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+New homes are being built at an average expected construction cost of $573,000, targeting the premium market segment with higher-end properties.
+This year, $8.0 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+Compared to Greater Melbourne, Burnside records significantly lower building activity, 55.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties.
+Recent development has consisted entirely of detached dwellings, preserving Burnside's suburban nature and attracting space-seeking buyers with an average of 116 people per approval.

 Frequently Asked Questions - Development